Project MH41

 Project Aims

 We aim to improve access to parent-led CBT for child anxiety in Norfolk and Waveney through enhancing collaboration between the health and education systems.
-Focusing on schools in areas of high need, we will support the Norfolk and Waveney mental health system to provide training and ongoing collaborative learning to enable school pastoral support workers to deliver parent-led CBT within their schools.
-We will use implementation science to optimise delivery and sustainability, and evaluate the process and outcomes to inform iterative improvement and future implementation.
+Initially focusing on schools in areas of high need, we supported the Norfolk and Waveney mental health system to provide training and ongoing collaborative learning to enable school pastoral support workers to deliver parent-led CBT within their schools.
+We have used implementation science to optimise delivery and sustainability and evaluated the process and outcomes to inform iterative improvement and future implementation.

 Project Activity

-• We are identifying pastoral workers across N&W that would like to offer this intervention to parents/carers of children in their schools with anxiety difficulties.
+• We identified pastoral workers across N&W that would like to offer this intervention to parents/carers of children in their schools with anxiety difficulties.

-• We are training mental health workers as trainers to ensure sustainability and provide ongoing collaborative learning and support sessions (CLaSS)
+• We have trained mental health workers as trainers to ensure sustainability and to provide ongoing collaborative learning and support sessions (CLaSS).

-• Anticipated outputs include sharing learning via national networks to support wider national rollout as well as traditional publications
+• Shared learning via national networks to support wider national rollout.

 Who is involved?